Showing posts with label Rant. Show all posts

 And just for the record:

-Specify if this is a Creative Writing piece
+Specify if this is for a Creative Writing piece

 Professional Publication.

-The advice from the Professionals such as myself ("Follow these rules,") tends to be diametrically opposed to the Creative writers ("There are no rules!")
-If you want to avoid a fight breaking out between them, specify the type of writing advice you're looking for.
+The advice from the Professionals such as myself ("Follow these rules,") tends to be diametrically opposed to advice from the Creative writers ("There are no rules!")
+If you want to avoid a fight breaking out between the Creatives and the Pros, specify the type of writing advice you're looking for.
 Seriously.

 So...!